jppope/Machine-Learning-In-Production-Speech/working.md

 We added a few things to the format, such as this spring we did a charity hackathon, and this fall I'd like to put together a project surrounding the election.
 But generally our meetup is Technology and Drinking.

-### So Lets talk about Machine Learning in Production?
+### So Let's talk about Machine Learning in Production?

 Quick show of hands?